Multiple Subject Credential

-A multiple-subject credential authorizes the holder to teach all subject matter content in a self-contained setting, generally kindergarten through grade 6.
+A multiple subject credential authorizes the holder to teach all subject matter content in a self-contained setting, generally kindergarten through grade 8.
 Simpson University School of Education offers a traditional student-teaching or intern pathway to licensure.

 - Student-teaching for 16 weeks (1 semester)

-- Pass RICA and subject matter (CSETs) if applicable
+- Have met subject matter CSETs if applicable

 Required Courses